LaraCastelo/Gov.API/README.md

 To overcome this limitation, I queried the Portal's public API directly, collecting the data in 12-month blocks and combining the results into a single dataset.

+## Data Collection Process

+The CPCC transaction dataset was collected directly from Brazil's Transparency Portal API using Python's `requests` library.

+Because the API returns transaction-level records and limits the amount of data retrieved in each query, I built an automated collection workflow to gather the full period analyzed.

+The data collection process included:

+1. **API authentication**

+   The script securely accessed the Transparency Portal API using an API key stored as an environment variable.

+2. **Time-block queries**

+   Instead of requesting the entire period at once, the script divided the data collection into 12-month blocks, covering transactions from July 2021 to June 2026.

+   This approach reduced the risk of failed requests and made it possible to collect several years of data while respecting API limitations.

+3. **Pagination handling**

+   Since each API request returns only a limited number of records, the script automatically looped through multiple pages until all transactions within each period were collected.

+4. **Progress tracking and recovery**

+   The workflow included a progress-saving system.
+After each successful API request, the collected records were saved locally in a JSON file.

+   This allowed the process to resume from where it stopped in case of connection errors or interruptions, without losing previously collected data.

+5. **Metadata tracking**

+   Each transaction was tagged with the original time block and API page where it was collected, making the dataset easier to audit and reproduce.

+In total, the collection process retrieved **138 CPCC transactions from August 2021 to May 2026**, creating a transaction-level dataset for further analysis.

 The API also provided transaction-level details that are not available in the downloadable spreadsheets, including information about the specific recipient of each payment — the **"estabelecimento"** (which can be an individual or a company).

 In total, I collected **138 CPCC transactions across five federal ministries**.